ilmax/site/content/posts/github-actions-azure-vnet-integration/index.md

 1. Create a new resource of type GitHub.Network/netowkrSettings
 1. Copy the tag.GithubId output

-Register the resource provider can be done in several ways, via az cli for example running the following command:
+Register the resource provider can be done in several ways, via Terraform (see [below](#creating-the-github-network-setting-resource)) or via az cli running the following command:

 ```sh
 az provider register --namespace GitHub.Network